Novartis/JAEGER/TRAINING.md

 * `<AC50 measurement>`: Qualified AC50 value

 The order of the columns is to be respected.
+The column names for the first two columns must be `Id` and `Structure`, respectively.
-The column names for the latter two columns don't matter.
+The column names for the latter two columns can be arbitrary.

+An example CSV file with training data is included in `./models/training_data/Novartis_GNF.csv`.

 ## Set JAEGER_HOME

-In `src/jaeger/jaeger.py`, line 19, please adjust the variable JAEGER_HOME to any directory where you want JAEGER to write out the models.
+In `src/jaeger/jaeger.py`, line 19, please adjust the variable `JAEGER_HOME` to any directory where you want JAEGER to write out the models.
 This path is referred as `$JAEGER_HOME` in the following text.

 ## Training Script